Who We Are

 The Committee consists of voluntary members and meetings are held about every six weeks or so.

 Attendance is open to all HAA members – just contact the Secretary for details.
 At our AGM each year officers for the roles of Chairman, Secretary and Treasurer are nominated and elected.

 If you are a chartered architect and would like to be featured on this site, you can find out more here.

 We work together to:

 Offer mutual support and discuss matters of interest to the local architectural community

 History of the HAA

 An exhibition Architecture in Hertfordshire celebrating the Golden Jubilee of the HAA was on display throughout the County in 1980.
-This featured buildings representative of member’s work, especially in the Garden Cities, New Towns and the school building programme of the immediate post war years.
-We celebrated our 75th year by a Dinner in the splendid surroundings of the Old Palace at Hatfield House.
+These featured buildings representative of members’ work, especially in the Garden Cities, New Towns and the school building programme of the immediate post-war years.
+We celebrated our 75th year with a Dinner in the splendid surroundings of the Old Palace at Hatfield House.

 The annual HAA Design Awards Scheme was established in 2001: One of the objectives of this scheme is to encourage good design and construction in buildings within Hertfordshire and to raise awareness of RIBA Members and Practices within the County.
 Not dissimilar to the intentions of our predecessors in 1929!